 DIW was used to print several materials: from polymers to ceramics, including colloids and wood.
 The DIW printing with soft matter and biological matter is also known as bioprinting, this will be described more in details in the following paragraph.
 Regarding the applications, it is almost impossible to list all the uses reported in the literature.
 However, it is worth mentioning that is one of the most used techniques to produce functional structures for bioapplications.

 2.1.3.
-Bioprinting
+Bioprinters

-Bioprinting is, up to now, a laboratory technology aimed at fabricating biological constructs that can reproduce living tissues (Sun et al., 2020).
-There exist different types of bioprinting machines i.e. laser-assisted, stereolithography (SLA)-based, acoustic or magnetic bioprinting but, among them, pressure-assisted (extrusion) based and ink-jet bioprinting are surely the most developed (Matai et al., 2020).
+The general term “bioprinting” refers to a laboratory technology aimed at fabricating biological constructs that can reproduce living tissues (Sun et al., 2020).
+There exist different types of bioprinting machines i.e. laser-assisted, stereolithography (SLA)-based, acoustic or magnetic machines, pressure-assisted or droplet based (Matai et al., 2020).

+Bioprinting could then fall under different classes in the above proposed 3D printing techniques classification.
+Neverteless, it is known that pressure-assisted (extrusion) based techniques are the most developed and the general term “bioprinter” is mostly used for commercially available equipments which are based on extrusion of inks/gels/pastes containing cells through a controlled syringe (e.g. equipments commercialized by envisiontec, organovo, cellink or rokit…)

+These most diffused bioprinters will be then discussed in the following paragraphs.

+The deposition based technique named Droplet- Based Bioprinting (DBB) will also be mentioned in the same paragraphs since its large diffusion make it worthy of discussion.

+Some other bioprinting classes will be mentioned in the next sections (e.g. see VAT printing)